RyanC-95/Reforged-Progression/README.md

 **This Data Pack makes it harder to obtain Diamond And Netherite gear.**

 - Mining Diamond Ore will now drop 1 Echo Shard _**(regardless if it has Fortune on it)**_.
-To obatain a Diamond, place the Diamond in a furnace or a blasting furnce.
+To obtain a Diamond, place the Echo Shard in a furnace or a blasting furnace.

-- The vanilla way to upgrade from Diamond to Netherite is disabled.
+- The vanilla method of upgrading from Diamond to Netherite has been disabled.

-- To obtain Netherite gear, you need to craft it like you would with Diamond gear.
-Also, instead of using sticks to craft the Netherite tools, you will need Blaze Rods.
+- To obtain Netherite gear, you must craft it in the same way as Diamond gear.
+However, instead of using sticks to craft Netherite tools, you will need Blaze Rods.

-- You can use a smithing table to transfer your enchants from your Diamond gear onto your Netherite gear.
-You will still need a Netherite Upgrade though.
-You can also transfer your enchants from your Iron gear onto your Diamond gear.
+- You can use a smithing table to transfer your enchantments from Diamond gear onto Netherite gear.
+You will still need a Netherite Upgrade, however.
+You can also transfer enchantments from Iron gear onto Diamond gear.

-- Added the ability to mine reinforced deepslate.
-The higher you efficiency is, the faster it will break.
+- Reinforced Deepslate can now be mined.
+The higher your Efficiency level, the faster it will break.